Aellawah/Abdallah_portofolio/README.md

 This Data set contains 3000+ entries for all courses data & subjects in Udemy application which we need to investigate to answer questions about subscribers and courses prices
-How many courses for each subject is udemy offering? questions that we want to answer ae
+How many courses for each subject is udemy offering?

+Questions that we want to answer are:

 * Which subject has the maximum number of Courses?
 * How many free courses are there for every subject?